I know that waiting can be difficult, but why does God make us wait?

 I heard a preacher two years ago who used a bit of humor and said that God is moving wisely and slowly, just like a Transylvanian guy.
 In Romania, the Transylvanians (Cardellini) are seen as patriarchal and slow in acting and speaking.
 You can check out more about them by accessing: Transylvanians people.
 There are several jokes about them.
 That being said, God seems to move slowly sometimes, but the truth is that we are in a hurry, and when we are waiting,g God wants to show us how His Kingdom works.

-, For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.”(Romans 8:18)
+, For I consider that the sufferings of this present time are not worth comparing with the glory that I will reveal to us.”(Romans 8:18)

 Don’t rush anything

-Sometimes we feel that nothing good happens in our life, and we rush things.
+Sometimes we feel that nothing good is happening in our lives, and we rush things.
 But we must trust God in the storm; in the end, He has carried you this far with a purpose.

-Do not rush in anything, even if too often; we get nervous when we look at others, and in our minds, we think they are proceeding much ahead in their lives.
-Even if your process is slower, it doesn’t necessarily mean that you do not have a bright future ahead; it means that your right time is yet to come.
+Do not rush into anything, even if too often; we get nervous when we look at others, and in our minds, we think they are proceeding much ahead in their lives.
+Even if your process is slower, it doesn’t necessarily mean that you do not have a bright future; it means that your right time is yet to come.

 It would help if you embraced this present moment.
-Identify some things you enjoy right now, and remember that one of them is something you prayed for.
+Please identify some things you enjoy now, and remember that you prayed for one.
 So this means you will get everything your heart desires.

 Living in the present means no longer worrying about our future.
 To understand why God makes us wait is to respect Him and His promises.